qbicsoftware/variantstore-service/README.md

 [above](#quick-start).

 ### Database
-In the current version, the Variantstore service can be used with a MariaDB database.
+In the current version, the **Variantstore** service can be used with a MariaDB database.
 If you want to use a different DBMS,
 make sure to specify the database model, set up the datasource in the [`application.yml`](https://github.com/qbicsoftware/oncostore-proto-project/blob/development/src/main/resources/application.yml), and provide an implementation for the `VariantstoreStorage` interface.

-The database model expected by the Variantstore is the following:
+The database model expected by the **Variantstore** is the following:
 ![diagram](models/oncostore-model-diagram.svg) We are currently working on the support of [PostgreSQL](https://www.postgresql.org).

 ### REST API
 The detailed documentation of the REST endpoints provided by the **Variantstore** can be found on [SwaggerHub](https://app.swaggerhub.com/apis/christopher-mohr/variantstore/0.2).
+Additionally, views for the generated OpenAPI specification are generated as swagger-ui and rapidoc views.
+After startup, these views are accessible via /swagger-ui` and `.../rapidoc`.

 **GET /genes/{id}**
 Request a gene